 Don’t be afraid to ask what type of end-of-life doula training the doula has had, and if they have been certified by anyone.
 Also ask how much experience they have had working with individuals and families who are facing end of life, and in what capacity.
 Recognize that some people may have extensive training in a particular field, such as nursing or spiritual care, but that doesn’t mean that they are a good fit for the type of care and guidance that you may be seeking.
 On the other hand, the doula may not have been practicing very long, but life experiences add greatly to one’s ability to serve others and accompany them on the journey.
 Do they have what you are looking for in other ways?

-Can the doula explain what an end-of-life doula is and does in a way that you understand?
+Can the doula explain what an end-of-life doula is in a way that you understand?
 Is the doula a take-charge person or a gentle, quiet person?
 Do they appear organized?
 Are you comfortable talking with them?
 What is your intuition telling you about the chemistry of your interactions?
 Will they mesh with others in your family or circle of support?
 Do you feel that you understand each other?

 Some doulas volunteer their services for their circle of friends, co-workers, family or members of their faith group.
 Others charge an hourly or package fee.
 Whatever they charge will likely be commensurate with their experience, training, services offered and availability.
 If someone is volunteering their services, do they consider themselves any less available to you?
 It is wise to be as clear as possible at the beginning of your relationship and not make assumptions, even though you don’t know exactly what is to come or how long you will be working together.